 What was the Renaissance?
 How did it begin and why?
 This program answers these questions and more as it investigates the driving forces behind this brilliant period of artistic and scientific achievement.
 Discover how humanists like Petrarch pioneered the rediscovery of ancient Greek and Roman culture and ideas, sparking an explosion of creativity and innovation.
 Changes abounded not only in the arts and sciences, but also in politics and religion.
 Learn more about the lasting implications of Renaissance monarchs' attempts to strengthen and unify their nations and Martin Luther's quest to reform the church.
 Show Less

-Featuring interviews with prominent Aboriginal figures, this program traces Aboriginal views of history.
-Drawing on significant dates in Australian history, the program allows Aboriginal people to tell their versions of events that have shaped Australia.
+WARNING: Aboriginal and Torres Strait Islander viewers are warned that the following program may contain images and voices of deceased persons.
+Featuring interviews with prominent Aboriginal figures, this programme traces Aboriginal views of history.
+Drawing on significant dates in Australian history, the programme allows Aboriginal people to tell their versions of events that have shaped Australia.
 Aboriginal people speak openly about cultural dispossession and resistance and give vivid accounts of life on the missions.
 Show Less

 WARNING: This programme contains disturbing images, including images of dead bodies, and the Holocaust.
 Teacher discretion is advised.
 At the Nuremberg Trials, Albert Speer was convicted of 'war crimes' and 'crimes against humanity' and sentenced to 20 years imprisonment.
 His expressions of regret and acceptance of responsibility for his part in the German war effort, allowed him to narrowly avoid the hangman.
 However, he has created much historical controversy, claiming total ignorance of the excesses of the Nazi regime, while at the same time being one of the most influential men in the Third Reich.
 Was he really the 'Good Nazi' as he portrayed himself?
 Show Less